Joe Caspolich was a native of Bay St. Louis, MS and drove race cars from the local Mississippi dirt tracks to NASCAR and even into the movies.

 Joe was a country boy and didn't care much for the fame of being a winner.
 Around 1950, Joe was racing in Louisiana and met a youngster who would later save his life.
 This teenager was a fan of Joe’s and wanted to help get the car ready for the race.
 The kid hung around all night doing what he could to help.
 Joe won the race and gave his trophy to the teenager.

 In 1957 Joe teamed up with Pappy Crain of Biloxi and entered a car in the NASCAR race at Darlington SC, The Southern 500.
 Joe qualified his car 16th in a field of 50 cars.
 On the last day of practice, Joe turned in the 2nd fastest lap ever at the track.
 Many experts gave this rookie a good chance to win.
 On lap 66 of the race, Joe was running in 2nd and just behind the leader.
 He got a good run out of turn #2 and picked up speed down the back stretch.
 Knowing that turn #3 was the worst place on the track to pass, Joe went for the lead.
 Joe pulled alongside the leader, lost control, hit the guardrail and crashed.
 His car came back down across the track and was T-Boned in the driver's door.
+Click here to see the Newspaper Clipping of the race.
 It was a very bad wreck !!
 Every bone on his left side was broken and I understand that they pronounced Joe dead at the track.
 His body was taken to the local hospital and placed in the morgue.
 While at the hospital a young Doctor came by and introduced himself to Joe's wife.
 He was from New Orleans and a huge fan of Joe's.
 He explained how Joe had given him a trophy years earlier and just wanted to pay his respects.
 The young Doctor went in to see his hero one last time and noticed he wasn't dead and wheeled him out of the morgue and into the emergency room.
 Joe had to sit out the 1958 NASCAR season because of his injuries.

 Joe Caspolich may have finished the race a disappointing 37th in his rocky NASCAR race, but he won the respect of everyone at NASCAR.
 He returned to NASCAR at Darlington in 1959 with a solid 13 place finish.
 He also returned again in 1960 and 1961.
 All in all, he raced in 8 NASCAR events.